apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## Background

-Acme Espresso Machines is a small, fictitious manufacturer of premium coffee maker machines and is in a market dominated by several large manufacturers, including Breville, DeLonghi, Gaggia, and Rancilio.
-To improve Acme’s market share, I plan to analyze the market with several objectives in mind:
+BrewWise Espresso Machines is a small, fictitious manufacturer of premium coffee maker machines and is in a market dominated by several large manufacturers, including Breville, DeLonghi, Gaggia, and Rancilio.
+To improve BrewWise’s market share, I plan to analyze the market with several objectives in mind:

 - Identify specific market segments within the greater market
 - Identify specific features desired by different market segments